kiste1995/Lecture_Model_All/docs/source/operate/apply/index.rst

-Auto Run
+Check robot status
 ==================

-How to start scheduling automatically when the robot starts up Additional explanation needed to manage the robot
+The state of the robot can be visually checked from the outside.

+Receives data from multiple sensors and cameras attached to the robot

 .. toctree::

-     Administrator manual/index
-     Normal User manual/index
+     air/index
+     sonar/index
+     io/index
+     camera/index